chorus12/mlops/doc/readme.md

 This picture was taken from  [state-of-mlops](https://ml-ops.org/content/state-of-mlops)
 # MLOps toolkit comparison

+**credits to service https://tableconvert.com/ for formatting the table below**

 | Comparison Item                                                        | MLFlow                                                                                                                                      | AOA                                                                    | ClearML                                     |
 |------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------|---------------------------------------------|